freedomofpress/securedrop-protocol/docs/protocol.md

 The SD-PKE (metadata) ciphertext is unauthenticated, so its contents MUST be committed to in the SD-APKE ciphertext's encryption context.
 This is satisfied by the use of implicit authenticated encryption plus the `info` parameter, as described above.

-The SD-PKE ciphertext MUST provide hybrid classical/quantum guarantees.
+The SD-PKE ciphertext MUST provide hybrid post-quantum/traditional confidentiality.

 **Message Delivery Hint.** The sender also computes a hint from the recipient's fetching key: a fresh ephemeral DH public key $X = g^x$ and a Diffie–Hellman share $Z =